 Understanding Bookkeeping Basics

-Mastering bookkeeping starts with consistent daily practices that ensure IRS compliance and accurate financial statements, using tools like QuickBooks Online or Xero.
+Mastering bookkeeping starts with consistent daily practices that ensure HMRC compliance and accurate financial statements, using tools like QuickBooks Online or Xero.
 Bookkeeping forms the foundation for tax savings and informed business decisions.
-Good records help determine tax liability, as noted in IRS Publication 583.
+Good records help determine tax liability, as noted in the HMRC record-keeping guide.

 Proper tracking of business expenses and receipts allows you to claim all allowable deductions, such as home office or mileage.
 This reduces your tax bill by minimising taxable income.
 Small businesses often uncover overlooked deductions through organised financial records.